Azure/bicep-registry-modules/avm/res/insights/metric-alert/README.md

 | [`severity`](#parameter-severity) | int | The severity of the alert. |
 | [`tags`](#parameter-tags) | object | Tags of the resource. |
 | [`windowSize`](#parameter-windowsize) | string | the period of time (in ISO 8601 duration format) that is used to monitor alert activity based on the threshold. |

+### Parameter: `criteria`

+Maps to the 'odata.type' field.
+Specifies the type of the alert criteria.

+- Required: Yes
+- Type: object

 ### Parameter: `name`